 Our board of directors adopted, and our stockholders approved, our 2021 Plan on February 2, 2021.
-Our 2021 Plan was most recently amended by our board of directors on May 24, 2024 and approved by our stockholders on May 29, 2024.
+Our 2021 Plan was most recently amended by our board of directors and our stockholders on March 1, 2024.
 No further awards will be granted under our 2021 Plan on or after the effectiveness of our 2024 Plan; however, awards outstanding under our 2021 Plan will continue to be governed by their existing terms.